USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

     Setting to indicate whether the Pleim-Xiu land-surface model was used for the input meteorology.
 If this setting is set to Y the input meteorology data must include soil moisture (SOILM), soil temperature (SOILT), and soil type (ISLTYP) variables for use in the calculation of soil NO emissions.

 -   `INITIAL_RUN [default: N]`<a id=INITIAL_RUN></a>
     Set to Y if this is the first time that biogenic NO soil emissions will be calculated.
-If there is a previously created file, set to N.
+If there is a previously created file, set to N. **>>COMMENT<<** This only applies to biogenic NO.  Consider renaming this variable to SOIL_INITIAL_RUN to avoid confusion.

 -   `SOILINP [default: None]`<a id=SOILINP></a>
     Directory path and file name of biogenic NO soil emissions file.
 If INITIAL_RUN is set to N or F, the soil NO emissions file from the previous day’s simulation will be a required input file.